mkillah/mkillah.github.io/_pages/publications.md

 ---

 Check out my [ResearchGate profile](https://www.researchgate.net/profile/Marko-Antolcic) for full access to my publications.
-Focus of my research is
+Focus of my research is on experimental study of expertise and cognitive science about hybrid (symbolic-connectionist) systems of the human mind.

 ## Academic publications